A guide to forecasting SaaS growth with accuracy

 Revenue Projections

-What are Revenue Projections?
+What are revenue projections?

 Revenue projections are used by SaaS businesses to:

-How to project revenue growth
+How to calculate revenue projections

 Projected revenue = Projected income – Projected expenses